 José Lopez (graduated 2008).
-José has put his LAST minor to great use - he works as Managing Editor of La Prensa Libre (Northwest Arkansas' Spanish-language newspaper - published online and in print).
-José also co-chairs the Hispanic Heritage Month committee, under which the University joins forces with the broader NWA Latino community to sponsor and publicize a month of Hispanic Heritage events.
+José has put his LAST minor to great use - he worked for several years as Managing Editor of La Prensa Libre (Northwest Arkansas' Spanish-language newspaper - published online and in print).
+José also co-chaired the Hispanic Heritage Month committee, under which the University joins forces with the broader NWA Latino community to sponsor and publicize a month of Hispanic Heritage events.

 Aaron Moulton (graduated 2007) successfully defended his dissertation in spring 2016 and has earned the Ph.D. in History at the University of Arkansas.
 (Aaron's dissertation focuses on U.S. diplomatic history in Latin America.)
 Aaron has taught many Latin American History courses for us over the last few years.
 In 2012-13, he became also the recipient of several distinguished awards: a Harry S. Truman Presidential Library Research Grant (\$400); a Society for Historians of American Foreign Relations (SHAFR) Samuel Flagg Bemis Dissertation Research Grant (\$2000); a Phi Alpha Theta John Pine Memorial Scholarship (\$1000); and also a J. William Fulbright College Dissertation Research Award (\$5000).
+Aaron will be an Assistant Professor (tenure track) in History, at Stephen F. Austin State University, starting in Fall 2017.